June 9, 2021

 2. MCM 6: Pollution Prevention/Good Housekeeping for Facility Operations

-The permit should augment the employee training to include education regarding how and when to apply road salt without undue risks to public safety.
+The permit should augment the employee training in all service areas to include education regarding how and when to apply road salt without undue risks to public safety.
 New Hampshire’s Green SnowPro program or the programs around Lake George in New York state may serve as models.
 The second step permit should include a plan to reduce chlorides pollution to prevent impermissible degradation of water quality or contribution to a violation of water quality standards for impaired waters.

 3. Discharges to Impaired Waters